Code-Institute-Submissions/OriHillairetdev-Milestone-project-2_AugResub/README.md

 - Have an attractive & fast website which will keep users engaged.
 - Provide a pleasant user experience so users continue to visit the site.
 - Enable users to easily find a variety of accomodation/attractions within their desired location.
-- Help to increase turnover at attractions so they'll actively advertise Nordic Discovery, e.g. via their own website.
+- Help to increase turnover at attractions so they'll actively advertise Happy Hollidays, e.g. via their own website.
 - At some point in the future drive further revenue via sponsorship & advertising from searched locations & accomodation/attractions.
 - Allow site visitors to contact me should they have any enquiries.
-- Showcase user testimonials to enhance the legitimacy of my website.

 #### As a UX Designer I want to...